-Our Assistant Brand Assistant Joanna explores Colombia’s UNESCO Heritage city-by-the-sea and then treks deep into bush at Tayrona National Park.
+Our Assistant Brand Designer Joanna explores Colombia’s UNESCO Heritage city-by-the-sea and then treks deep into bush at Tayrona National Park.

 Why did you pick Colombia for this trip?

 I’m first generation Mexican but I actually have a Colombian uncle and have always been curious about the country.
 I was a bit cautious because of past issues of crime and drugs but things are changing rapidly in the country.
 Cartagena is actually a UNESCO World Heritage Site and is widely considered safe for travelers and very welcoming.
 We found a clean and charming B&B and took a few days to explore the old city with its atmospheric walls and colonial atmosphere.

 What’s the one piece of advice you’d pass on about Cartagena?

 You might be tempted after a long day to go back to your hotel or B&B and chill…but don’t.
 Take an afternoon siesta, like the locals, and then head back out for Cartagena’s music and dance-filled night life.
 The city doesn’t sleep and neither should you.

 Why Tayrona National Park as an add-on?
 Isn’t it far from Cartagena?